How Long is Alcohol Rehab in New Jersey?

 Why Do Doctors Recommend Medication-Assisted Treatment for Opiate Addiction?

-Medication-Assisted Treatment for Opiate Addiction
+Medication-Assisted Treatment for Opiate Addiction is medication-assisted treatment effective?

 Recovery from opiate addiction is a long and difficult journey.
 At Liberty House Recovery Center, we know how painful addiction can be for you and your family.
 But it’s also important to know this: there is a lot of power within you.
 It takes strength to decide to turn your life around.
 The journey to recovery can be overwhelming and daunting at times, like climbing a mountain with no visible top.
 But you can and will make it through—and we’re here to walk with you every step of the way.